tcm5343/circular-dependency-detector/README.md

-# cycle-detector
+#  circular-dependency-detector
-A GitHub action to detect cycles in a graph.
+A GitHub action to detect and output cycles and topological generations given a directed graph.